Milcatoledo/FormWithReact/README.md

     React: JavaScript library for building user interfaces.
     Vite: Build tool for web development.
     HTML5, CSS3, Bootstrap: For structure and styles.

+Prerequisites

+    Node.js (version 14 or higher)
+    npm

+Steps

+1. Clone the repository

+        In your console, type “git clone ”
+        Then “cd react_form”

+2. Install dependencies

+        npm install

+3. Run the project in development mode

+        npm start
+        The project will automatically open in your browser at http://localhost:3000.

 🎨 Thank you!